icinganalysis/icinganalysis.github.io/content/Mathematical Investigation of Water Droplet Trajectories.md

 ##Discussion

 This is not a NACA publication, but it is an important link in the chain of NACA citations.
-It is an example of import, contemporary work done outside of NACA.
+It is an example of important, contemporary work done outside of NACA.
 This is the most cited icing publication that I know of (700+ citations on scholar.google [^4]).
 This reference merits much study, but a this time I will limit the discussion to the pertinent points in the NACA citation chain.